Last updated January 4, 2017

 Below is a list of universities that offer full funding to all of the admitted students to their PhD programs in public policy, public administration and public affairs:

-American University, Department of Public Administration and Policy (Washington, DC): American typically provides up to four years of assistance for students entering with a master’s degree, and up to five years for students entering without a master’s degree.
+American University, School of Public Affairs (Washington, DC): American typically provides up to four years of assistance for students entering with a master’s degree, and up to five years for students entering without a master’s degree.
 All funding packages include full tuition remission; a very competitive stipend for living expenses; excellent travel support for professional conferences; and a variety of internal funding opportunities for students at the dissertation stage.
 In addition to department-level support, many of our students receive additional travel funds and/or summer income by working with faculty who have secured external funding for their research.

 Carnegie Mellon University, Heinz College (Pittsburgh, PA): The financial aid program for the PhD in Public Policy and Management is designed to provide students with the financial support necessary to enable them to successfully complete the program.
 This support also allows the student to gain classroom experience that is valued in the academic marketplace.
 Every Ph.D. student in good standing receives a full-tuition scholarship for their entire tenure in the program.
 Beginning in Fall 2012, students who remain in good standing may also receive a stipend and Teaching Assistantships of up to $18,000 per academic year.